• Skip to main content

 1 T. thyme leaves

-(This is not the traditional way to make spaetzle, this was the was that worked best for me.)
+(This is not the traditional way to make spaetzle, this was the way that worked best for me.)

 -Turn the dough out onto a heavily floured cutting board and begin cutting the dough into tiny pieces.
 Adding additional flour at this point is critical so that the dough pieces do not clump back together.

--Bring 4-5 cups of salted water to boil on stove top.
+-Bring 4-5 cups of salted water to boil on the stovetop.

 -Drop dough into rapidly boiling water for a few minutes until the spaetzle float to the surface.
 This is the time you know they're cooked and ready to serve.